2023 Formula 2 Championship: Scoring system

-Points are awarded to the top eight classified finishers in the sprint race, and to the top ten classified finishers in the feature race.
-The pole-sitter in the feature race also receives two points, and one point is given to the driver who sets the fastest lap in both the feature and sprint races if that driver finishes inside the top ten.
-No point is awarded if the fastest lap time is achieved by a driver who is classified outside the top ten.
-No extra points are awarded to the pole-sitter in the sprint race as the grid for it is set by reversing the top ten qualifiers.
+Points were awarded to the top eight classified finishers in the sprint race, and to the top ten classified finishers in the feature race.
+The pole-sitter in the feature race also received two points, and one point was given to the driver who set the fastest lap in both the feature and sprint races, provided that driver finished inside the top ten.
+If the driver who set the fastest lap was classified outside the top ten, the point was given to the driver who set the fastest lap of those inside the top ten.
+No extra points were awarded to the pole-sitter in the sprint race as the grid for it was set by reversing the top ten qualifiers.